What Are Key Performance Indicators (KPIs) in general?

 Value drivers are usually hidden in non-billable hours.
-By insight in the structure of non-billable hours spent on business development, service innovation and marketing, the partners are entitled to make an excellent assessment of a manager’s contribution to the company.
+By insight into the structure of non-billable hours spent on business development, service innovation, and marketing, the partners are entitled to make an excellent assessment of a manager’s contribution to the company.

-In addition to hours tracked per each value driving activity, Time Analytics enable recording of a number of meetings with new clients, newsletter prepared.
+In addition to hours tracked per each value-driving activity, Time Analytics enables recording of a number of meetings with new clients, newsletter prepared.

 In the example given at the below table total accounting company margin is 10%.
-Still, if we go in deep structure, we discover structure to that margin.
+Still, if we go into a deep structure, we discover structure to that margin.

 What accounting firm should do with loss generating clients?
 Do partners really possess an accurate insight about profitability per each client?

 Besides to cost calculation for each client, timesheet software enables calculation for costs of each service line.
-Comparing total client revenues with costs partners of accounting firm has insight in the total margin for each separate client.
+Comparing total client revenues with costs partners of an accounting firm have insight into the total margin for each separate client.

-An analysis form Time Analytics helps accounting firm partners to understand the productivity level for each accountant or other employee.
+An analysis from Time Analytics helps accounting firm partners to understand the productivity level for each accountant or other employee.
 The advanced reports show total billable and non-billable hours per accountants.

 Overtime is one of the basic KPIs for accounting firm productivity.
-With detailed insight in data, partners can determine the reason for overtime.
+With detailed insight into data, partners can determine the reason for overtime.

-Besides, each accountant gets self-dashboard that help him to track personal productivity.
+Besides, each accountant gets a self-dashboard that helps him to track personal productivity.

 Get a graphical view

-Finally, do not forget, US accountants spend 2,699,680,000 hours per year for its accounting job within accounting firms.
+Finally, do not forget, US accountants spend 2,699,680,000 hours per year for their accounting job within accounting firms.

 But the question is how they manage that?